Nebraska Financial Distress Profile

 Which Nebraska counties have the highest financial distress?

-Scotts Bluff County is the most distressed county in Nebraska with a County Distress Index score of 57.6 (Elevated), ranking #1113 nationally out of 3,144 counties.
-Thurston County (54.5), Hall County (53.3), Dawes County (50.2) round out the top distressed counties.
-Boone County is the least distressed at 15.5 (Healthy).
+Thurston County is the most distressed county in Nebraska with a County Distress Index score of 50.7 (Middle fifth), ranking #1561 nationally out of 3,144 counties.
+Scotts Bluff County (49.5), Dawson County (48.1), Johnson County (43.1) round out the top distressed counties.
+Cedar County is the least distressed at 10.5 (Least distressed fifth).
 See all 93 counties at /counties/nebraska/.

 Nebraska uses non-judicial foreclosure, which allows lenders to foreclose without court proceedings.
 Timeline varies by county and complexity.
 Homeowners have a right to cure: At least 30 days from the date the Notice of Default is filed with the register ….
 The homestead exemption is $60,000.
 Full details at /help/foreclosure/nebraska/.

-Nebraska scores 38 on the State Distress Index (Healthy), ranking #46 of 51 jurisdictions.
+Nebraska scores 22.0 on the State Distress Index (Least distressed fifth), ranking #46 of 51 jurisdictions.
 Most metrics fall below national averages.
-The primary driver is Safety Net Gap.
-4 of 93 counties score Elevated or worse on the County Distress Index.
-The safety net ranks #42 (Weak).
+The highest SDI domain is Default & Legal.
+County Distress Index details are listed separately by county.
+The safety net ranks #41 (Weak).